 - Make sure your child knows that they shouldn’t arrange to meet people that they have only met online.
 Even if they have been chatting with someone for a while, that person is still a stranger.

 - If you have an older child who uses social networking sites, then you can help keep their information safe by setting privacy settings.
-This can restrict access to personal information and photos on things like facebook.
+This can restrict access to personal information and photos on social networking sites.